Open-Network-Insight/oni-lda-c/README.md

 To learn more about topic modelling, we suggest that you start with [these materials](https://www.cs.princeton.edu/~blei/topicmodeling.html).

-**On the shoulders of giants**: oni-lda-c is an MPI parallelization of [the BleiLab's single processor lda-c program](https://github.com/blei-lab/lda-c).
+**On the shoulders of giants**: spot-lda-c is an MPI parallelization of [the BleiLab's single processor lda-c program](https://github.com/blei-lab/lda-c).

 ## Getting Started

-These instructions are for installing oni-lda-c as a standalone topic modelling tool.
-If you wish to install oni-lda-c as part of Open-Network-Insight, please follow the instructions [here for version 1.0.1](https://github.com/Open-Network-Insight/open-network-insight/wiki).
+These instructions are for installing spot-lda-c as a standalone topic modelling tool.
+If you wish to install spot-lda-c as part of Apache Spot, please follow the instructions [here for version 1.0.1](https://github.com/Apache Spot/open-network-insight/wiki).
-Even if you wish only to use oni-lda-c as a part of oni, the material in this README file may be helpful for configuring and understanding oni-lda-c.
+Even if you wish only to use spot-lda-c as a part of oni, the material in this README file may be helpful for configuring and understanding spot-lda-c.

 ### Command line